kyma-project/busola/docs/extensibility/display-widgets.md

 #### Widget-specific parameters

-- **separator** - a string by which the elements of the array will be separated by.
+- **separator** - a string by which the elements of the array are separated.
 The default value is a comma `,`.
 You can use `break` to separate elements with a new line.

 ### Labels